4 Signs That Your Vintage Home Needs New Plumbing

 Copper can last upwards of 50 years under normal use.
 Brass holds strong for 40-45 years.
 Cast iron is incredibly durable, with a lifespan of up to 100 years.
 Galvanized steel has the shortest potential lifespan, of as few as 20 years.

-If you’ve just bought the home, or if you use it occasionally as a vacation home, you might be concerned when you see yellow, brown or rust-colored water coming from your taps.
+If you’ve just bought the home, or if you use it occasionally as a vacation home, you might be concerned when you see yellow, brown, or rust-colored water coming from your taps.
 This is a sign of decay within the pipes, one that causes water to become discolored and obviously unhealthy to drink or bathe in.
-Rust in your water lines points toward immediate replacement being necessary.
+Rust in your water lines points toward immediate replacement is necessary.

 At Ridgeway Mechanical, we have the experience and tools to identify aged pipes that have gone beyond their functional years.
 Vintage homes need some extra TLC every now and then, especially where water is frequently running.
 If you’re unsure as to the integrity of the pipes in your aged home, reach out to the experienced professionals in your area!
 We’ll help you to assess your home and determine if your home needs new plumbing.